7 Reasons Google Ads Isn't Reaching Your Full Daily Budget

 What this means is that sometimes your daily spending will cut off early.
-If they spend 2x your daily budget one day, they have to under-spend a corresponding amount other days so the average comes back down.
+If they spend 2x your daily budget one day, they have to under-spend a corresponding amount on other days, so the average comes back down.

 This is why I say that you need to look at the broader context of your under-spending.
-If you've noticed Google isn't spending your entire daily budget the last few days, take a look and see if, a few days prior to that, they over-spent.
-It's possible that what you're seeing is the short-term compensation for a previous over-spending incident where Google capitalized on a good day for you, and is dialing back on bad days to stick within your budget.
+If you've noticed Google isn't spending your entire daily budget the last few days, take a look and see if, a few days prior to that, they overspend.

-One of the key calculations when running PPC advertising is your cost per action.
-Whether you're paying per conversion, per lead, or per hit, you're paying for some discrete action.
+One of the critical calculations when running PPC advertising is your cost per action.
+Whether paying per conversion, lead or hit, you pay for some discrete action.
 With Google ads, the cost and amount of that action you get depends on your bid in the ad auction.

-This can lead to issues with some keywords with a lot of competition.
-If there are five open spaces in the ad display, and there are 10 people bidding for a spot, five of those people are going to be out-bid and won't be able to get a place for their ads.
+This phenomenon can lead to issues with some keywords with a lot of competition.
+If there are five open spaces in the ad display, and there are ten people bidding for a spot, five of those people are going to be outbid and won't be able to get a place for their ads.

-Google assigns an ad rank to every ad on their platform.
+Google assigns an ad rank to every ad on its platform.
 This rank is a pretty complex calculation, but it results in a numerical value attached to your ad.
 This value determines your ad position.
-The top spot is an ad rank 1, the second spot is ad rank 2, and so on.
+The top spot is an ad ranked #1.
+The second spot is an ad ranked #2, and so on.